-The WebMux[TM] has two modes, In-Path, or NAT (Network Address Translation) and Out-of-Path (Direct Routing) mode.
+The WebMux[TM] has three modes: In-Path, or NAT (Network Address Translation), Out-of-Path mode, and Transparent (NAT Ethernet Bridge) Mode.
 Each mode has its advantage and disadvantages.
 Lets look the NAT mode first.

 The main purpose of the WebMux[TM] is to balance the traffic among multiple web or other servers.
 The diagram above shows an NAT installation with two WebMuxes.
 In this configuration, one WebMux[TM] is serving as the primary, and the other is serving as the secondary, or backup, providing a fault tolerant solution.